Akshat2512/Crime-Prediction/README.md

 - Database:
 The PostgreSQL database in our application serves as the central repository for user-related data.
 It stores information about users, authentication credentials, and other crimes related data.
-The SSH tunnel ensures that communication between servers is securely encrypted.
-It establishes a protected channel over an insecure network, preventing eavesdropping or interception of sensitive data.

 This database is maintained in PostgreSQL service provided by vercel Cloud Platform
 <p align="center">